 Accolades, Alumni & Faculty

-Samford's Classics Department has been chosen to host the Annual Institute of the American Classical League.
+Samford's Classics Department has been chosen to host the 2020 meeting of the Classical Association of the Middle West and South.

 Samford classics alumni are educators, ministers, medical professionals, authors, scientists, attorneys, and business entrepreneurs.